-r for the yea December 31
+As of or for December 31,

-2020 2019 2018
+2021 2020 2019

 (in millions)

-Statutory net income \$ 915.9 \$ 989.3 \$1,017.6
+Statutory net income \$ 864.0 \$ 915.9 \$ 989.3

-Statutory capital and surplus 5,682.4 5,193.4 5,319.6
+Statutory capital and surplus 5,375.2 5.682.4 5.193.4

 16. Segment Information

 We provide financial products and services through the following segments: Retirement and Income Solutions, Principal Global Investors, Principal International and U.S. Insurance Solutions.
 In addition, we have a Corporate segment.
 The segments are managed and reported separately because they provide different products and services, have different strategies or have different markets and distribution channels.